Anxiety. Do you have it? If you do, likely your kid does too. So how do you help your kid cope with their anxiety?

 Yesterday at school, my son was accidentally hit in the face by the sharp side of a water container when a friend threw it toward him.

 Blood was gushing out, but he didn’t cry.
 The nurse couldn’t reach me (my phone was on mute at the grocery store, go figure), but he didn’t get upset.
-My husband didn’t answer his phone either so the school called my friend Julie, who promptly texted me and went to pick him up.
-By the time she was on her way to the school, I got the message.
+My husband didn’t answer his phone either, so the school called my friend Julie, who promptly texted me and went to pick him up.
+By the time she was on her way to the school, I had got the message.
 I told her I’d meet her and my son at my house.
 When I got home, he was in good spirits.
-In looking at the cut, it was obvious he needed stitches.
+In looking at the cut, it was apparent he needed stitches.
 We went to urgent care.
 He remained calm.

 He was a bit nervous in the waiting room about the stitches hurting, but no more nervous than any kid would be.
-He was just as concerned his friend was feeling badly about hitting him in the face.
+He was just as concerned his friend was feeling bad about hitting him in the face.
 And he was worried he wouldn’t be able to get his backpack from school (the nurse said it would be brought from the classroom to the front office).

 My Kid’s Anxiety

 “Mom!
 The door is locked!”

 “They must have left early.
 It’s ok.
 You’ll have to pick it up tomorrow morning.”

 “No!
 I need you to call the school and tell them to open the door!
 I will get a missed homework stamp!
 Call them and tell them I need my backpack!”